DonkeyRepublic/donkey_tomp/README.md

 }
 ```

+When station has both bikes and ebikes available the response contains two booking options

 ```
-// Scenario: bike for 1 user, there are bikes and ebikes in the station
+//
 // REQUEST

 POST .../plannings&booking-intent=true